- Answer a few questions about your business:

-A business covered by the CCPA may also be covered by the General Data Protection Regulation, a set of European Union rules.
+A business covered by the CCPA may also be covered by the General Data Protection Regulation (GDPR), a set of European Union rules.
 While these laws cover similar principles, they have the following key differences:

 The CCPA applies to organizations doing business in California.

-GDPR applies to businesses who meet any of three criteria:
+The GDPR applies to businesses who meet any of these three criteria:

 - The business operates in an EU country

 - The personal data is processed in an EU country